ErpNetDocs/tech/reference/config-options-reference.md

 20. Key - **AllowBaseAmountsFromThirdDocument**
 - a.Action: The action of the current key impacts how the additional amounts are distributed.
 If amount S and B are distributed on document D1 and amount S depends on amount B.
     - When the current key has value and this value is "1" the calculation of the additional amounts is performed as follows:
-           - Each B amount which is distributed on the rows of document D1 participate in the calculation of the base amount of amount S no matter which document defines the B amount.
+           - Each B amount which is distributed on the rows of document D1 participates in the calculation of the base amount of amount S no matter which document defines the B amount.
     - When the current key has a value different from "1" or the key does not exist:
            - Amount B participate in the base amount of S amount only if the B amount is defined by the same document as S amount in the referent document of S amount.
 The preferred document of S amount is the document on which rows S amount is distributed.
 - b.The user sets it manually.